steemian/publicGood/STEEM.md

 ### The Arena (where your AIs will compete)

 Write a python class that inherits `Player` (see below) and submit it as a comment to this post.
+If you don't know Python, or if you can't write programs at all you can still participate, just read on.
 You can submit your code either directly in the comment text or as a link to a publicly accessible git repository ([Gist](gist.github.com) is a great choice)

 In a week, I will run the arena code (you can have a look [here](https://github.com/steemian/publicGood) although it may change before the Arena run), publish the leaderboard and split the rewards